zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Doris says, “You mean the same mental age you are n ow?”
 Your “mental (mental) age” is how old your mind is, which really  means how intelligent you are.
 Your body can be a certain physical age, but if you  have problems in your brain, your mental age – that is, your intelligence – migh t be much lower.
 That is, you’re not as smart as your body age, I guess you could sa y.

 Alan then says to Doris, “Give it up.”
 The expressi on “to give it up” means to stop, especially to stop trying when something is t oo difficult.
 Alan then says, “Nobody can one-up me.”
-“To one-up” someone means t o do something better than another person, usually right after that perso n does it.
+“To one-up” someone means to do something better than another person, usually right after that perso n does it.
 So you, for example, make a wonderful meal, and then your friend decides  to one-up you.
 He’s going to cook a meal even better than you did.

 Alan tells Doris that no one can one-up him in “tra ding insults.”
 “To trade” (trade) here means to exchange something.
 So, I insult you and you insult me.
 Alan says, “Your brain is no match for mine.”
 The expres sion “not to be a match” (match) for something or someone means it’s not as good as something else or someone else.
 If I say, “Your team is no match for my team,” I mean that my team is better than your team.
 Your team is worse t han my team.
 Alan says that Doris’s brain is no match for his brain.

 Doris says, “You’re right.
 You’re a person of rare intelligence.”
 “Intelligence” is how smart you are.
 “Rare” (rare) means unusual or n ot very common.
 Doris then says, “You rarely show any!” meaning you very infre quently, or not very often, have any intelligence.
 So Doris is trying to insult  Alan back by saying that he is not very smart.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]